 The Directors who are retiring by rotation under Article 90 of the Company's Constitution and standing for re-election at the forthcoming AGM are Mr Chia Kim Huat, Ms Jessica Tan and Mrs Deborah Ong.
 Dr Detlef Trefzger and Mr Eng Aik Meng, who were appointed after the last AGM, will be retiring under Article 96 of the Company's Constitution and will be standing for re-election at the forthcoming AGM.
 The NC (after having taken into consideration the principles for the determination of the Board size and composition adopted by it and where applicable, the duration of their appointments to the Board) recommends the re-election of each of the Directors standing for re-election at the forthcoming AGM.
-The NC's assessment of the Directors' competencies, commitment, contribution and performance (including attendance, preparedness, participation and candour at Board and Board Committee meetings) including, where applicable, his/her performance as an independent Director.
+The NC's recommendation, which has been endorsed by the Board, follows the NC's assessment of the Directors' competencies, commitment, contribution and performance (including attendance, preparedness, participation and candour at Board and Board Committee meetings) including, where applicable, his/her performance as an independent Director.